• Skip to primary navigation

 Naturally, I have to give a shout out to One Stop for Writers’ super-comprehensive Character Builder.
 For those who haven’t tried it already, this is no average character template.
 Rather than merely providing the minimum number of blank spaces for you to fill in, the Character Builder walks you through the whole process and highlights the importance of connection among every aspect of your character.

 You’ll start with the basics: your character’s backstory, which will emphasize how their past experience has led to their current vulnerabilities.
 This foundation allows you to build their personality, behavior, motivations, and more intuitively from there.
 Indeed, the Character Builder’s greatest strength is that it truly helps you breathe life into your characters: while all the other tools on this list will give you ideas, the Character Builder will enable you to hone those ideas into consistent, realistic, in-depth characters.
-Here’s a character profile built with this tool.
+Watch it in action:

 Yes, all these tools have their own individual strengths — but they’re best used in conjunction with one another.
 The whole here is definitely greater than the sum of the parts, because the whole is ultimately the character themselves, and that character has limitless potential.